Getting Started

 cache

-: the location on the HPC server to store additional (typically shared) model images and files.
+: a location on the HPC server to store additional (typically shared) model images and files.
 Blackfish does not attempt to create this directory for you, but it does require that it can be found.

 Creating a new profile is as simple as typing